 Natural lighting doesn’t mean that you don’t design your lighting.
 You best believe that cinematographer Emmanuel Lubezki who shot The Revenant designed his lighting setups even though he was just using sunlight, moonlight, and fire.

-When using natural lighting it is still critical to know how to place your subjects in relation to the light in order to create looks the sculpt the features of the characters and the landscape, and create the mood your story needs.
+When using natural lighting it is still critical to know how to place your subjects in relation to the light in order to create looks sculpt the features of the characters and the landscape and create the mood your story needs.